zopefoundation/Zope/doc/INSTALL-buildout.rst

 .. highlight:: bash

-This document descibes how to get going with Zope using ``zc.buildout``.
+This document describes how to get going with Zope using ``zc.buildout``.

 About ``zc.buildout``